potocjan/EtneteraTask/README.md

 Etnetera mastermind puzzle solution

 ## Algorithm
-Based on swapping pairs.
+Based on pair swapping.
 We get the number of black pins before and after swap.
 If there is a change in the number of pins, we investigate further and find out which numbers belong to which positions.

 ### Details
 At first we find, how many of which numbers are there (since they can repeat).